danielspofford/draft_aws_ecs/readme.md

 Execute this template:

 ```
-mix draft.execute danielspofford/draft_aws_ecs namespace
+mix draft.github danielspofford/draft_aws_ecs --app-name=your_app_name
 ```

-`namespace` can be any string, usually a project name.
+`--app-name` can be any string, usually your application's name.
 It will be used when naming resources.

 ### Further usage